dmatthewsbnd251/Inventory_Manager/README.md

 Inventory Manager removes this manual step by taking cues from the the source application(s), and based on a rule format file, automatically ensures assets are properly configured in the target application(s).

 # So why does this tool actually help?

-(Um I seriously doubt your monitoring or inventory is actually accurate like 99.9% of the world, that's why, but read on)
+Um I seriously doubt your monitoring or inventory is actually accurate like 99.9% of the world, that's why, but read on...

 Glad you asked.
 It is the rules file.
 This is worth expanding upon and what makes this tool so powerful.
 Any one rule can have unlimited criteria and rules can inherit other rules with priority.
 These principles make expanding existing rules with ever so slight variations useful.
 For example, within Satellite you have servers and web servers.
 Well okay then, when it is a web server, exists in Satellite's web server group, ensure that the monitoring application is watching port 80 to be responsive.
 You don't have to take the time to mange the montioring tool, this application sees this in Satellite's API and based on your rule, does the right thing.